Anacortes–San Juan Islands ferry

-The Anacortes–San Juan Islands ferry is a system of ferry route operated by Washington State Ferries.
+The Anacortes–San Juan Islands ferry is a system of ferry routes operated by Washington State Ferries in the United States.
 The routes serve Anacortes, Lopez Island, Shaw Island, Orcas Island, San Juan Island, and Sidney on Vancouver Island in Canada.
+Sidney service was suspended in March 2020 and is not planned to resume until 2030.
 The ferry routes are part of State Route 20 Spur (SR 20 Spur).